-Amazon Ebook Market is not the only store where you can reach your readers.
+Amazon Ebook Market is not the only store for reaching your readers.

 When it comes to publishing an ebook, Amazon is the first thing many people think of.
-Obviously, Amazon is a dominant player in online book and ebook retailing… However, when it is global publishing, doors are opened for many new stores, business models and channels.
-As an indie publisher you have to explore other opportunities as well, how to make your ebook publishing efforts more profitable on the long term.
-To be honest, it is always much wiser to have more partners than being dependent on one big partner.
-Because the future is always changing.
+Obviously, Amazon is a dominant player in online book and ebook retailing.
+However, when it is about global publishing, doors keep opening to new stores, business models and channels: and as an indie publisher, it is your task to explore them.
+(You can read more about the different business models here.)
+As an indie publisher, you have to explore other opportunities to make your ebook publishing efforts more profitable on the long term – you can’t simply rely on one big distributor.
+Who knows what will tomorrow bring?

-It may surprise you how many potential readers and what slice of your possible earnings you may lose if you publish only on Amazon ebook market.
+It may surprise you how many potential readers and what portion of your possible earnings you may lose if you publish only on Amazon ebook market.
 Why would you do that, especially if you already have your own ebook converted?
 Look at our numbers and you will understand why it is crucial to go to other ebook stores as well.

 Publishdrive’s analysis on Amazon ebook sales

-With PublishDrive we analyzed the sales numbers of our publishers signed up and found that in case of English titles only 45% of the sales volume came from the Amazon ebook market.
-It is unquestionably a huge share, but still, if you are exclusive with Amazon Kindle through KDP, you may lose 55% of your potential readers and sales.
-You may earn more money in those stores and markets you have never thought to be more suitable for your target group.
+PublishDrive analyzed the sales numbers of publishers signed up and found that in case of English titles only 39% of the sales volume came from the Amazon ebook market (2017 first 3 quarters).
+It is unquestionably a huge share, but still, if you are exclusive with Amazon Kindle through KDP Select, you may lose 61% of your potential readers and sales.
+You may earn more money in stores and markets you have never thought to be more suitable for your target group.

 - we have many new channels integrated for English language books (even in emerging markets)

-- we offer merchandising option for many of the stores
+- we offer merchandising option for many stores

 - our operations show if there is any discrepancy of your books being available in stores

-- you can see your realtime sales so you may alter your marketing efforts as well
+- you can see your real time sales so you can refocus your marketing efforts if necessary

 In the following, we will present up to date statistics on the US and UK market and introduce some emerging markets of the industry: Russia, Brazil and China.